jyutzler/Bridge-Systems/system.md

 After 3♦:
    * 3♥ or 3♠: four of the other major
    * 3NT: signoff
-   * 4♦: 4 of both majors
+   * 4♣: 4 of both majors
-   * 4 of that major: signoff - usually six cards and three of the other major
+   * 4♦ or 4♥: Texas Transfer - usually six cards and three of the other major
+   * 4NT: quantitative

 After 3 of a major:
+   * 3NT: signoff
+   * 4♣: Gerber (key card if applicable)
+   * 4♦: Mild slam try
    * 4 of that major: signoff
-   * The other major: Good hand, requests cue bids
+   * 4 of the other major: Strong slam try, requests cue bids

-After any response:
-   * 3NT: signoff
-   * 4♣: Gerber (key card if over a major)
    * 4NT: quantitative

 #### Jacoby Transfer